funny-bytes/hapi-field-auth/README.md

 ## Purpose

-This plugin provides field-level authorization (not authentication) for Hapi routes -- particularly for *PATCH* routes.
+This plugin provides field-level authorization (not authentication) for Hapi routes -- particularly useful for *PATCH* routes.
 If the request payload has fields with special constraints in respect to the `scope` of the authenticated user, this plugin allows to restrict access on field-level.

-A prerequisite is authentication -- use any authentication plugin, e.g., `hapi-auth-basic`.
+A prerequisite is authentication.
+Use any authentication plugin, e.g., `hapi-auth-basic` or `hapi-auth-bearer-token`.
-It is expected that authentication sets `request.route.auth.credentials.scope` to the request object.
+The authentication plugin must properly set `request.auth.credentials.scope` with the authenticated user's scope for this plugin to work.

 Dynamic scopes referring to the request object (query, params, payload, and credentials) are supported, e.g., `user-{params.id}`.
 Prefix characters `!` and `+` are not (yet) supported.